-With ten municipalities and capital city of Chetumal, the state of Quintana Roo Mexico is on the eastern coast of the Yucatan Peninsula.
+With ten municipalities and the capital city of Chetumal, the state of Quintana Roo Mexico is on the eastern coast of the Yucatan Peninsula.
 It borders the Mexican states of Yucatan and Campeche as well as the Gulf of Mexico and the Central American nation of Belize.
 Quintana Roo covers about 16,300 miles (some area that borders Guatemala is disputed and claimed by both Quintana Roo and the state of Campeche), but its most famous real estate is represented by the celebrated city of Cancun and various vacation islands like Cozumel.

 Basic Facts About Quintana Roo